CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 Cost Considerations

-Inspire surgery costs $30,000 to $100,000 before insurance.
+Inspire surgery involves a significant financial investment, with costs varying widely based on facility, surgeon, and insurance coverage.
 While many insurance plans cover it, out-of-pocket costs after insurance can still be significant.
 The device also requires battery replacement surgery approximately every 11 years.

 Several surgical procedures can address the structural causes of obstructive sleep apnea.
 These are typically considered when conservative treatments (CPAP and oral appliances) have failed and the patient has identifiable anatomical obstructions.